 • 40% of injury deaths of Koreans in Santa Clara County are suicides

-• 75% of Koreans in California have limited English proficiency
+• 73% of Korean seniors in California have limited English proficiency

 • Only 23% of Koreans feel they receive emotional or social services support they need